waelhammoudeh/pgadmin4-slackbuild/README.md

 has been patched to use pre-downloaded "nwjs" tar ball; that is an added download but only done once.

+    A note about Slackware upgrading to python3 version 3.10.0:

+This program "pgAdmin4" uses python3 extensively, the python3 upgrade is for a major version - not a bug fix upgrade - the language changed here.
+It will take time for developers to change / fix code.
+I hope in 2 or 3 months pgAdmin4 will support python3 version 3.10.
+This build script was written and used with python3 version 3.9.7 installed.

 I hope somebody will find this script helpful.

 Wael Hammoudeh